New Nature Writer of the Year Competition 2022

 Who can enter?

-Don’t forget to include your full name, where you come from, and your email address and daytime telephone number.
+- Don’t forget to include your full name, your address, your email address and daytime telephone number.

 Illustration: Andy Lovell